94929/picture-processing/README.md

 For example, the first test, invertBlack(), calls:

-'assertEquals(Utils.loadPicture("images/white64x64.png"), runMain(tmpFolder, "invert", "images/black64x64.png"));'
+* assertEquals(Utils.loadPicture("images/white64x64.png"), runMain(tmpFolder, "invert", "images/black64x64.png"));

 This says that the image produced in /tmp/blah/out.png when main is invoked with the arguments invert images/black64x64.png/tmp/blah/out.png should be the same as images/white64x64.png.

 On the command-line, you can compile the test suite with:

-'javac -g -d bin -cp /usr/share/java/junit4.jar -sourcepath src:testsuite testsuite/testsuite/TestSuite.java'
+* javac -g -d bin -cp /usr/share/java/junit4.jar -sourcepath src:testsuite testsuite/testsuite/TestSuite.java

 which instructs javac to place the compiled .class files in the bin directory, to use the JUnit 4 jar file, and to look for source files in both the src and testsuite directories.

 And then run it with:

-'java -cp /usr/share/java/junit4.jar:bin org.junit.runner.JUnitCore testsuite.TestSuite'
+* java -cp /usr/share/java/junit4.jar:bin org.junit.runner.JUnitCore testsuite.TestSuite

 Alternatively, you can compile and run the test-suite very easily, with a more flexible visu- alisation of the errors, using an IDE.